mbj/morpher/README.md

 Examples
 --------

-Sorry, API is stupid, so no examples for now.
-See specs.
+See specs, API is under flux!

 Credits
 -------